dushyant60/nft-marketplace-project/README.md

 - The React App is already set up for you
 - A Hardhat Environment is already setu up using which you can communicate with Solidity Smart Contract and perform other different cryptography functions.
-- The Smart Contract based on ERC-721 Standards is also written for you, implementing various functions that can be used in the code for adding different functionalities.
+- The A Basic Smart Contract based on ERC-721 Standards is also written for you.
 - The assets (images to be used as NFT and their metadata, and a question mark logo image).

 ## What you need to do